vivekimsit/twee/README.md

 ## What this is for?

-This command line tool helps you manipulate your Twitter account and do mass operations thre.
+This command line tool helps you manipulate your Twitter account and do mass operations there.

 ## How to install?